Slite Alternative for Small Businesses | Context Link | Context Link

 What about AI hallucinations?

-Context Link reduces hallucinations by giving AI actual source material to work from instead of guessing.
-Semantic search retrieves the most relevant snippets from your connected sources, and Memories provide canonical facts the AI can reference.
+Context Link reduces hallucinations by giving AI source-backed material to work from instead of guessing.
+Semantic search retrieves the most relevant snippets from your connected sources and Lenses surface evidence-backed indicators with citations.
 It doesn't eliminate hallucinations entirely, but it dramatically reduces them for company-specific topics.

 Summary